isabelle-galleberg/IT2810-GetLab/README.md

 # GetLab
 GetLab is a web application that presents information about a GitLab repository.
-The selected data is retrieved from the [GitLab REST API](https://docs.GitLab.com/ee/api/) based on the GitLab project ID and access token.
+The presented data is retrieved from the [GitLab REST API](https://docs.GitLab.com/ee/api/), based on the GitLab project ID and access token.
+The application only supports repositories using the https://gitlab.stud.idi.ntnu.no domain.

 ### Get GitLab project ID
 - Go to the "Project Overview" page
-- The project ID can be copied from under the title of the project.
+- The project ID can be copied from under the title of the project

 ### Get GitLab access token
 - Go into your project in GitLab